kubeflow/examples/ngraph/README.md

 - Dockerfile
   - Builds a container to run the MNIST job and bring up tensorboard
 - run.sh
-  - Creates kubeflow namespace and deploys the kubeflow mnist component to this namespace
+  - Creates kubeflow namespace and deploys the kubeflow mnist component to this namespace.
+    You should have cluster-admin privileges for the cluster you're working with.

 ## Running the example